Ricochet - Cultural Epigenetics and the Philosophy of Change

 As the saying goes, genetics loads the gun and the environment pulls the trigger.
 Initiated during the return of politicised radical hatred across the globe in 2017, the author set out to understand how Far Right ideas had begun to mutate.
-What he discovered throws light on mechanisms of cultural imperialism and hegemony that stretch all the way back to the Fertile Crescent of 12,000 before the common era (bce), with consequences for the urban environments of future and current generations.
+What he discovered throws light on mechanisms of cultural imperialism and hegemony that stretch all the way back to the Fertile Crescent of the tenth millennium, with consequences for the urban environments of future and current generations.

 The book centres around two forms of biological change: organic mutation and the more recent field of epigenetics.
 Culture, it is argued, alters not only our minds, but also the very bodies in which we live.